-A forefoot strike landing when running is when foot position is horizontal, or parallel with the ground upon touchdown.
+A forefoot strike landing in running is when foot position is horizontal, or parallel with the ground upon touchdown (as shown below).

-At touchdown, the balls of the foot lands first, but overall, the landing configuration of a proper forefoot strike is a significantly flatter foot-placement (not landing high up on the toes) as compared with a heel strike landing –a heel strike landing, used by most joggers, is a more vertical placement of the foot upon and at touchdown and results in rapid braking as well as unusually prolonged braking and ground-contact time and explosive impact peak forces that heavily assaults the knee.
+At touchdown during forefoot running, the balls of the foot lands first, but overall, the landing configuration of a proper forefoot strike is a much flatter foot-placement (not landing high up on the toes) as compared with a heel strike landing (landing heel first) whereby a heel strike landing, used by most joggers, is a more vertical placement of the foot upon and at touchdown and results in rapid braking as well as unusually prolonged braking and ground-contact time and explosive impact peak forces that heavily assaults the knee.

 What is a Forefoot Strike?

 More specifically, the region of the forefoot to make initial ground-contact is toward the outer-side, or lateral edge of forefoot, just under the 5th-4th metatarsal heads followed by the flattening of the rest of the foot with the ground (shown below).

-Why is landing on the outer-side of the forefoot important in forefoot running?
+Why is making initial ground-contact on the OUTER-SIDE of the forefoot important in running?

-- Lieberman et al., found that by landing on the forefoot with initial contact under the 5th-4th metatarsal heads, followed by dropping the heel to the ground, reduced both jarring and deceleration forces.
-Essentially, the landing pattern of the foot in forefoot running prevented the body from coming to a dead stop, thus helping to narrow down knee-slaughtering impact loads.
+- Lieberman et al., found that by landing on the forefoot with initial ground-contact under the 5th-4th metatarsal heads followed by dropping the heel to the ground, reduced both jarring and deceleration forces, preventing the body from coming to a dead stop, thus helping to narrow down knee-slaughtering impact loads.

-Most barefoot runners land on the outside of the forefoot when making initial contact with the ground, before lowering of the heel.
+In fact, pretty much ALL barefoot runners land on the outside of the forefoot when making initial contact with the ground, before lowering of the heel.
 Never lose sight at the fact that most barefoot runners share a similar forefoot strike landing movement path which strongly indicates this specific landing pattern is reflexive and hardwired due to evolutionary selective pressures!

 For an even better depiction of a forefoot strike, below, is a video of the forefoot strike landing pattern of Tirunesh Dibaba (she’s the runner in the middle with the black & white Nike’s).
-Dibaba also grew up running barefoot and lands on the sides of her forefoot.
+Dibaba, from Ethiopia, also grew up running barefoot and lands on the sides of her forefoot.

 In the video, just before Dibaba’s forefoot contacts the ground, notice she DOES NOT lift her toes as heel strikers often do upon heel strike.